by Alex Vikoulov

 About the Author:

-Alex Vikoulov is a futurist, neo-transcendentalist, transhumanist singularitarian, evolutionary cyberneticist, digital philosopher, founder of Ecstadelic Media, painter and media commentator, author of "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution," "The Origins of Us: Evolutionary Emergence and The Omega Point Cosmology," "The Physics of Time: D-Theory of Time & Temporal Mechanics," "The Intelligence Supernova: Essays on Cybernetic Transhumanism, The Simulation Singularity & The Syntellect Emergence," "Theology of Digital Physics: Phenomenal Consciousness, The Cosmic Self & The Pantheistic Interpretation of Our Holographic Reality."
-Studied humanities at Tomsk State University and graduated from Armstrong University with degrees in finance and economics.
+Alex Vikoulov is a futurist, evolutionary cyberneticist and philosopher, founder of Ecstadelic Media Group, painter and media commentator, author of "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution," "The Origins of Us: Evolutionary Emergence and The Omega Point Cosmology," "The Physics of Time: D-Theory of Time & Temporal Mechanics," "The Intelligence Supernova: Essays on Cybernetic Transhumanism, The Simulation Singularity & The Syntellect Emergence," "Theology of Digital Physics: Phenomenal Consciousness, The Cosmic Self & The Pantheistic Interpretation of Our Holographic Reality," "NOOGENESIS: Computational Biology."
+Self-described neo-transcendentalist and transhumanist singularitarian, Studied humanities at Tomsk State University and graduated from Armstrong University with degrees in finance and economics.
 Lives in Burlingame, California (San Francisco Bay Area).
 More Bio...

 Our Facebook Pages

 Our Flipboard Magazine